 We do not need to process such data about you, and so we have not identified a lawful basis for doing so at this stage.

-We do not need your consent, because we have alternative lawful bases to allow us to process your data without consent i.e. Article 6(1)(f) of the GDPR as set out above.
+With the exception of sending you our newsletter we do not need your consent, because we have alternative lawful bases to allow us to process your data without consent i.e. Article 6(1)(f) of the GDPR.

 Automated decision-making takes place when an electronic system uses personal information to make a decision without human intervention.
 We are allowed to use automated decision-making in certain, limited circumstances and subject to implementation of particular safeguards